abisop/nuttx-docs/en/platforms/arm/stm32l4/boards/b-l475e-iot01a/index.md

 ### spirit-6lowpan

-This is another version of nsh that is similar to the above 'nsh' configuration but is focused on testing the Spirit1 integration with the 6LoWPAN network stack.
+This is another version of nsh that is similar to the above \'nsh\' configuration but is focused on testing the Spirit1 integration with the 6LoWPAN network stack.
 It supports point-to-point, 6LoWPAN communications between two b-l47e-iot01a boards.
-Additional differences from the 'nsh" configuration are summarized below:
+Additional differences from the \'nsh\" configuration are summarized below:

 NOTES: